xaperret/notes/Docker.md

 - Rootfs indicates ?
 	- Merged directory
 - What is the issue with overlay filesystem ?
-	- Reading and writing in container’s writable layer is slower than on native filesystem!
+	- Reading and writing in conteneur’s writable layer is slower than on native filesystem!
 - What to use to write lots of data ?
-	- Use Docker volumes for write-heavy workloads instead of the container’s writable layer
+	- Use Docker volumes for write-heavy workloads instead of the conteneur’s writable layer
 - Why use volumes to write a lot of data ?
 	- Volumes write directly to the host filesystem → better performances than writing to the writable layer!
 - Committing changes
-	- docker commit commits the current state of a container into an image file
+	- docker commit commits the current state of a conteneur into an image file
-- What's the current state of a container ?
+- What's the current state of a conteneur ?
 	- all layers + top writable layer
 - What's the use of docker commit ?
-	- useful when modifying a container by hand and wanting to make these changes permanent
+	- useful when modifying a conteneur by hand and wanting to make these changes permanent
 - What is a better solution to docker commit ?
 	- Better to use dockerfiles, but commit useful for testing and preparing
 - Data sharing
-	- Files created inside a container are stored on a writable container layer: • data not persistent when container is deleted • can be difficult to get the data out of the container
+	- Files created inside a conteneur are stored on a writable conteneur layer: • data not persistent when conteneur is deleted • can be difficult to get the data out of the conteneur
-- How to share data between multiple containers?
+- How to share data between multiple conteneurs?
 	- bind mount
 	- volume mount
 - Bind mount
-	- • Container can read-write files outside the container’s writable layer
+	- • Container can read-write files outside the contenuuuueur’s writable layer
-	- • A file or directory on the host machine is mounted into a container
+	- • A file or directory on the host machine is mounted into a contenuuueur
 	- • The file or directory is referenced by its full absolute path on the host machine
 	- • Efficient, but rely on the host machine’s filesystem having a specific directory structure available (mount point)
 - Volume mount
-	- • Container can read-write files outside the container’s writable layer
+	- • Container can read-write files outside the contenuueur’s writable layer
-	- • A volume (local, but possibly remote) is mounted into a container
+	- • A volume (local, but possibly remote) is mounted into a contenueur
-	- Preferred mechanism for persisting data generated by and used by Docker containers
+	- Preferred mechanism for persisting data generated by and used by Docker conteneurs
 	- • The volume is referenced by its name on the host machine
 	- • Volumes are fully managed by Docker
 - Volumes vs bind mounts
 	- Benefits of volumes over bind mounts:
-		- • Volumes manageable via Docker CLI or Docker API • Work on both Linux and Windows containers • Can be stored on remote hosts (e.g. Cloud), supports encrypted contents, etc. • New volumes can have their contents pre-populated by a container
+		- • Volumes manageable via Docker CLI or Docker API • Work on both Linux and Windows conteneurs • Can be stored on remote hosts (e.g. Cloud), supports encrypted contents, etc. • New volumes can have their contents pre-populated by a conteneur
-- Volumes vs writing to the container writable layer
+- Volumes vs writing to the conteneur writable layer
-	- Volumes are often a better choice than persisting data in a container’s writable layer:
+	- Volumes are often a better choice than persisting data in a conteneur’s writable layer:
-		- • Better read-write performance • Does not increase the container’s size • Contents exist outside the container’s lifecycle!
+		- • Better read-write performance • Does not increase the conteneur’s size • Contents exist outside the conteneur’s lifecycle!
 - Transfering data to/from a volume
 	- How to copy data from: • the local filesystem to a volume? • a volume to the local filesystem?
-		- Copy content of the current dir in the local filesystem to the volume mounted in /shared in the container: docker cp . my_container :/ shared /
+		- Copy content of the current dir in the local filesystem to the volume mounted in /shared in the conteneur: docker cp . my_conteneur :/ shared /
-		- Copy volume’s content (mounted in /shared in the container) to the current directory in the local filesystem: docker cp my_container :/ shared / .
+		- Copy volume’s content (mounted in /shared in the conteneur) to the current directory in the local filesystem: docker cp my_contenuuuueur :/ shared / .

 # DOCKERFILES